 The CEO needs you over the next two weeks.

-Thanks to all of the hard work Team Ficano put in very early this year, we have all been able to enjoy an unusually quiet campaign year thus far.
+of the hard work Team Ficano put in very early this year, we have all been able to enjoy an unusually quiet campaign year thus far.
 However, over the last few weeks, there have been some disturbing and uncomfortable trends that must be taken seriously.
 Democratic voter apathy and fatigue coupled with the strongest anti-incumbency trend since 1994, and the surprising strength of Tea Party activists and candidates in Western Wayne County mean there is nothing that should be taken for granted - even for candidates like Robert Ficano and John Dingell.

 The CEO is committed to working hard over these next two weeks to assure that the unthinkable does not happen and he needs your commitment and efforts too.